omahs/imx-docs/docs/main/guides/fees/minting-with-royalties.md

 sidebar_position: 1
 keywords: [imx-traders]
 ---
-Royalties for a given asset are defined at the point of minting a new asset to the Immutable X protocol.
+Royalties for a given asset are defined at the point of minting a new asset to the ImmutableX protocol.
 Please ensure your [recipients are registered](../user-registration.md) before minting.

 ## Royalty fees for newly minted assets
 Minting with royalties requires `@imtbl/imx-sdk` version that is `>= 1.1.3`.